echoDaveD/EHS-Sentinel/README.md

 - Improved data quality
   - Added crc16 Checksum check for any Packet to reduce incorrect value changes
   - Only Packets from outdoor/Indoor Units are processed
-- Folliowng warnings moved to SkipInvalidPacketException and from warning to debug log level to reduce log entries
+- Folloiwng warnings moved to SkipInvalidPacketException and from warning to debug log level to reduce log entries
   - Source Adress Class out of enum
   - Destination Adress Class out of enum
   - Checksum for package could not be validatet calculated
   - Message with structure type must have capacity of 1.
+- added new logging config property to allow to turn on/off additional info log entries
+ - deviceAdded set to true (default) will log when new device is added to known Devices (and discover to HASS)
+ - messageNotFound set to true (false is default) will log when a received message was not found in NasaRepository
+ - packetNotFromIndoorOutdoor set to true (false is default) will log when a message not from Indoor/Outdoor unit was received
 - Added new Measurements
   - 0x4423 LVAR_IN_MINUTES_SINCE_INSTALLATION
   - 0x4424 LVAR_IN_MINUTES_ACTIVE